An industrial hub in Limburg, close to the Dutch border in eastern Flanders, Genk has made its money from coal, cars and canal transportation.

 Alongside, in the same family, the Ecu is equally high-design but with budget-chain prices – guests may pay for the use of the spa next door.

-A little further along, the Hotel Arte offers affordable and modern lodging, with an Irish pub attached.
+A little further along, the Green Hotel, the former Hotel Arte, offers affordable and modern lodging.

 Also close by, the Esplanada Studios comprise contemporarily furnished apartments with free access to the in-house spa, solarium, steam bath, sauna and gym.
 The only drawback is that, while reasonably priced, they are usually rented out on a minimum six-night basis.
 It might be worth contacting reception (+32 89 35 85 91, email@example.com) if you’re looking for a shorter stay.